Term 2 Newsletter 30th May 2025

 P.E with Mr. Red

-Starting in Week 6, before school Athletics practice will begin at 8am on Tuesday, Wednesday and Thursday mornings.
-All students are able to join in and practice.
+Gala Day practise, ball games skills and throwing events have been our focus for the last couple of weeks.
+We will culminate these activities with our athletics carnival in week 9 (please see information above).
+Starting in Week 7, before school Athletics practise will begin at 8am Wednesday and Thursday mornings.
+All students are able to join in and practise.
 We will culminate these activities with our athletics carnivals (please see dates above).

 Yours in sport,